• Skip to primary navigation

 Instructions

-Make the 30-Minute Strawberry Jam
+For the Strawberry Jam

 Make the Strawberry Cheesecake Filling

-Assemble the Dessert and Bake
+Assemble and Bake

 Notes

-• Homemade crostata is typically made in a tart pan with removable bottom, but you can make it in a tart pan without a removable bottom or in a pie plate (as I've done in another post).
-For this recipe, I've used an 11-inch (28cm) regular tart pan without removable bottom.
+Homemade crostata is typically made in a tart pan with a removable bottom, but you can make it in a tart pan without a removable bottom or in a pie plate (as I've done in another post).
+For this recipe, I've used an 11-inch (28cm) regular tart pan without a removable bottom.

 • Prep Time: 45 minutes